-I strive to combine the elements of traditional dulcimer making with the techniques of modern lutherie to make a beautiful, responsive instrument that is a pleasure to play
+I strive to combine the best elements of traditional dulcimer making with the techniques of modern lutherie to make a beautiful, responsive dulcimer that is a pleasure to play

 In 1983 I took first place in both the National Hammered Dulcimer Championship and the National Mountain Dulcimer Championship in Winfield, Kansas.